A smart office design keeps the modern man fit and healthy.

 IT furniture is a good partner for success

-Ergonomics at the workplace
+Ergonomics at work

-What is important in a swivel chair
+What matters in a swivel chair

 What the screen has to do with uncomfortable neck pain

-Getting the workstation in the right light
+The workplace in the right light

 Technical infrastructure today and tomorrow